EAT-JBCOMMUNITY/EAT/README.md

 OTHER FEATURES
 --------------
+1. Infinite number of servers could be added in Eap-Additional-Testsuite, while the tests included could be tested against all these servers.
-1. Eap-Additional-Testsuite could be a very helpful tool in combination with the documentation.
+2. Eap-Additional-Testsuite could be a very helpful tool in combination with the documentation.
 In parallel with the documentation, examples of use cases could be provided, which could be tested against all the servers.
-2. Eap-Additional-Testsuite is the first component to change the relation of Component -> Server to Component <-> Server, as this component can be considered as a part of a Server, but also a Server can be considered as a part of Eap-Additional-Testsuite.
+3. Eap-Additional-Testsuite is the first component to change the relation of Component -> Server to Component <-> Server, as this component can be considered as a part of a Server, but also a Server can be considered as a part of Eap-Additional-Testsuite.